Melbourne Factory Focus

 The Challenge

-In creating the vision for Warehouse 3 of the Somerville Road Estate, Aliro Group, on behalf of the Aliro Group Industrial Vehicle (AGIV), teamed up with Texco Construction to design a large-scale transport and logistics cold store facility to accommodate major supermarket chains or logistics companies.
+In creating the vision for Warehouse 3 of the Somerville Road Estate, Alrio Group, on behalf of the Aliro Group Industrial Vehicle (AGIV), teamed up with Texco Construction to design a large-scale transport and logistics cold store facility to accommodate major supermarket chains or logistics companies.

 Aliro Group speculatively developed the 22,163m2 state-of-the-art facility to address market demand for high-quality, flexible cold storage and logistics facilities.
 Unlike traditional builds tailored for a specific tenant, this project was designed to high specifications and with flexible features to attract a wide range of potential tenants.